-If you have a severe permanent disability, a Blue Badge lets you park in disabled parking bays closer to the place you’re going, for example the shops, station, library.
+If you have a severe permanent disability, or a hidden disability such as autism or anxiety, a Blue Badge lets you park in disabled parking bays closer to the place you’re going, for example the shops, station or library.

 You can apply for a Blue Badge whether you’re the driver or you travel as a passenger in a vehicle, providing you meet the qualifying criteria.

-There is a charge of £10 for a new Blue Badge or to renew one.
+There's a charge of £10 for a new Blue Badge, or to renew one.

-Please be aware other sites may offer you help with completing your application and will charge you for this service.
-These sites are not associated with Barnsley Council or GOV.UK.
-Please use the GOV.UK website to apply online as you won't be charged any extra for this service.
+Please use the link below to the GOV.UK website to apply for a Blue Badge online.
+Some other websites may offer to help you with completing your application and will charge you for their service.
+These websites are not associated with Barnsley Council or GOV.UK.

 How to apply for a Blue Badge